 What Should I Consider When Using Telehealth for Integrated Behavioral HealthCare?

-Several potential barriers and challenges require consideration when using telehealth for integrated behavioral healthcare, some related to patient experience and others regulatory in nature.
+Several factors require consideration when using telehealth for integrated behavioral healthcare, some related to patient experience and others regulatory in nature.

 Adapting In-Person Care